What is a BIA anyway?

 If you have any questions about the banner program or application process, please contact us.

 (Established 2014).
-In collaboration with SFOPHO, the BIA has installed 30 plaques, 27 within the BIA, that showcase the history of the district and what Orleans looked like in the 1950s.
+In collaboration with SFOPHO, we have installed 37 plaques describing 42 historical sites in Orléans.
+30 of these special plaques are located right in the BIA district showcasing the history of the site and what it looked like in the 1950s.
 The BIA is responsible for the ongoing maintenance of the plaques.
+Be sure to take a stroll down St-Joseph Boulevard for a pretty impressive history lesson.

 The design of our urban spaces is important in so many ways.
 It’s where form and function come together.
 When a streetscape is beautiful, businesses thrive, communities may be safer, and neighborhoods operate more efficiently and effectively.